Bringing UX Design to FinTech

 Complexity

 Given the first two challenges, you can think that the complexity arising from those would be sufficient to make the most experienced UX engineer take a step back and reach for some coffee... but FinTech applications come with an additional layer of complexity considering their features.
-Given the handling of finances and financial data most FinTech applications are complicated by nature.
+Given the handling of finances and financial data, most FinTech applications are complicated by nature.
 A UX engineer has to work around multiple functions and features and figure out how to best include them all in a way that doesn't overwhelm the user.

 Avoid jargon

 The financial industry is full of complex jargon and processes.
 It's important to remember that while these help the industry to function, they don't belong in your application.
-As a UX engineer you need to shield your user from the technicalities of FinTech while providing them access to its features.
+As a UX engineer, you need to shield your users from the technicalities of FinTech while providing them access to its features.
 This helps to build trust with users who won't be as comfortable navigating the heavy jargon of the financial industry.

 Minimalistic design